What's New

 Another year has now passed for this, too, and we are now offering a collection of twenty-one years of our small (3" x 3") cross-stitch charts of heraldic charges.
 252 (count 'em!
 That's 252) needlework charts of heraldic charges on a CD-ROM or USB drive at one low price for the entire collection.
 You can find a list of all of the heraldic charges in this large collection, and order it on CD-ROM or USB drive, here on our Needlework page.
 Or see our Order page for our order forms.

-But after 21 years of creating one of these little heraldic charges cross-stitch charts every month, it's time for me to move on.
+But ... after 21 years of creating one of these little heraldic charges cross-stitch charts every month, it's time for me to move on.
 As a consequence, the March 2024 chart is going to be my last one.
-The past year's worth of these free charts will remain for a little while, but they will gradually disappear one by one until they are all gone.
+The past year's worth of these free charts will remain for a little while, but they will gradually disappear one by one, month by month, until they are all gone.
 That said, as noted above you can still purchase the complete set from our Needlework page or from our Order page (links in the paragraph immediately above).

 It has been yet another year, and another milestone has been reached!
 Specifically, Da'ud Bob ibn Briggs, Historical Drive-In Movie Critic, has finished another year of reviewing movies set in the Middle Ages, Renaissance, or other pre-technological worlds, which have now been added to the collection, making it now 38 Years of Da'ud Bob ibn Briggs Goes to the Movies.
 This collection now contains 458 (No, really!
 Four hundred fifty-eight!
 Though it's a number not evenly divisible by twelve because over the years there have been a few times when your erstwhile movie reviewer Da'ud Bob reviewed more than one movie in a month; a "double feature," if you will.
 Or even if you won't) movie reviews, plus an alphabetical listing with the month and year in which each review was first published, and, as a bonus, a PowerPoint program, "You Might Be Watching a Da'ud Bob Movie If..."
 (As only one example from this humorous presentation: "If chickens are used as missile weapons ... against Roman legionaries ...
 You might be watching a Da'ud Bob movie."
 No, really!
 See the movie Druids, which I reviewed in December 2004.)
 This updated collection is available on CD-ROM or a USB drive, and can be found for sale on the Da'ud Bob ibn Briggs introductory page or through the Order Page on this website.